 5. Masters of Closed Position

 Knights crave advanced support points.
 Another name for these support points is an outpost.
-This is a safe square that can’t easily be trouble by a hostile pawn.
-Because Knights are short ranged pieces, having access to such weak squares is a huge part of proper Knight strategy.
+This is a safe square that can’t easily be troubled by a hostile pawn.
+Because Knights are short-ranged pieces, having access to such weak squares is a huge part of proper Knight strategy.

 7. Knights are Minor Pieces

 Both Knights and Bishops are minor pieces and are an imbalance unto themselves.
 The general point-count value of a Knight is 3 ( same as Bishop).
 Knowing how to use the Knight properly as a minor piece gives you a huge advantage over the competition.

 8. Knights get stronger as they move up the Board

 Knight gain in strength the closer they come into enemy territory.
 It’s therefore principled to advance you Knight forward whenever you get the opportunity.
 The knight moves further up the board through different ranks.
 Each rank determines how powerful the Knight is.

 - A Knight stuck on the 1st or 2nd ranks is a defensive piece and is inferior to a healthy Bishop (a diseased Bishop is quite another matter).

 - A Knight on the 3rd rank is a flexible workhorse and can be used for defense or attack at a moment’s notice.
 A Knight on the 3rd often has serious central influence.